janmeshjs/PythonProjects/README.md

 ## Get in Touch

 Have questions or need assistance?
-Feel free to [open an issue](https://github.com/yourusername/Java-Projects-Hub/issues) or join the conversation on our [Discussions](https://github.com/yourusername/Java-Projects-Hub/discussions) board.
+Feel free to [open an issue](https://github.com/yourusername/Python-Projects-Hub/issues) or join the conversation on our [Discussions](https://github.com/yourusername/Python-Projects-Hub/discussions) board.

-Let's celebrate Hacktoberfest together by creating and collaborating on Java projects that make a difference.
+Let's celebrate Hacktoberfest together by creating and collaborating on python projects that make a difference.
 Happy coding!

 <p align="center">
   <img src="Repository Assets/hackfoot.png"  >